effieklestz/SisenseRESTAPI/README.md

 # SisenseRESTAPI
-My Repo for interacting with Sisense API
+Repo for interacting with Sisense API